cclund444/c05scheduleTheWorkDay/README.md

 # Work Day Scheduler Starter Code

 Purpose:
-An online application that keeps and displays your weekly scheule.
+An online application that keeps and displays your weekly schedule.
 Has the abilities to update, view and change schedule.
 There will be color differences for past, present and future appointments.
 Schedule displayed on a webpage.

 Built with: